 Dr. PJ Caposey, the superintendent of Meridian Community USD 223 in Illinois knows that this is a problem, and is dedicated to solving it.

-With that goal in mind, Dr. Caposey and his team recently started a pilot of video teacher observations using a platform called ADVANCEfeedback® from Insight ADVANCE.
+With that goal in mind, Dr. Caposey and his team recently started a pilot of video teacher observations using a platform called ENGAGE Feedback from Teaching Channel.
 The experience his district gained reveals five practical insights for other districts considering a similar solution.

 1) Start small: Running a small pilot, as opposed to a building-wide or district-wide initiative, is an essential part of successfully implementing a cutting-edge program like this one.
 Finding teachers to participate in the pilot, though, may not be easy.